Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 Some points covered in a toolkit like this include:

 Creating and introducing curricula is a great way to teach students about sustainability and waste reduction.
-Hands-on projects, such as a food waste audit, composting activities, and brainstorming on ways to reduce waste, let students play an active role in helping their schools while also protecting the environment.
+Hands-on projects, such as a food waste audit, composting activities, and brainstorming on ways to reduce waste, let students play an active role in helping their schools while protecting the environment.

 Student green teams are groups of kids that take ownership of waste reduction initiatives within their schools and communities.
 They typically organize food waste audits, promote composting and recycling programs, and set up and monitor share tables.